Skip to content

 Write modular code by breaking down tasks into functions and classes.
 This approach enhances reusability and readability.

-• Avoid "Spaghetti Code": Keep functions short and focused.
+• Avoid "spaghetti code": Keep functions short and focused.

 • Use Docstrings to document functions and classes: